In this Guide

 The rubberized spray heads are easy to clean.
 They’re designed to resist mineral deposits, and wipe free of debris.

 The Enliven is more durable than other chrome models.
-Most models in the $25-30 range have a bad reputation for quality.
+Most cheap showerheads have a bad reputation for quality.
 However, reviewers had no complaints about the longevity of the Enliven.
 The important parts are made of metal, and the plastic “chrome” parts are flake- and stain-resistant.

 It’s easy to install, and simple to maintain.
 Reviewers said they had no problems setting it up on their own.
 They also said that it’s extremely easy to switch between settings, thanks to the side lever.